Research Article [ Article in English ] |

 |

-epidemiology of hepatitis C virus (HCV) infections are limited.
-This study
+Somalia.
+However, data on the epidemiology of hepatitis C virus (HCV)

-aimed to examine the basic epidemiological characteristics of HCV infections,
+infections are limited.
+This study aimed to examine the basic epidemiological

-in Mogadishu, Somalia.
-In this study, anti-HCV seropositivity was
+characteristics of HCV infections, in Mogadishu, Somalia.
+In this study,

-investigated in participants who applied to a tertiary care hospital in
+anti-HCV seropositivity was investigated in participants who applied to a

-Mogadishu between 2015 and 2019 using an Architect anti-HCV immunoassay.
-HCV
+tertiary care hospital in Mogadishu between 2015 and 2019 using an Architect

-were found for 1,447 different patients (1.41%).
-Seropositivity was found as
+anti-HCV seropositivity were found for 1,447 different patients (1.41%).

-0.26% among healthy individuals (20/7,789), which is a subgroup of the study
+Seropositivity was found as 0.26% among healthy individuals (20/7,789), which

-population.
-Furthermore, seropositivity was found in 0.26% (55/20,784) of individuals
+in 0.26% (55/20,784) of individuals

 under the age of 20 years and 6.2% (424/6,837) of aged >70